Nekotek/bootstrap_5_project/README.md

-This is project that utilized Bootstrap 5 and classic CSS
+# This was my first project utilizing Bootstrap
+---
+### What I've learned here
+- How to create a responsive site using Bootstrap
+- How to use the grid layout of Bootstrap
+- How to link to a non-local CSS